-Lab Activities
+Lab Exercises and Activities

-The activities for this class are usually (but not always) something you download and complete.
+This course combines lab and class material.
+The lab exercises and activities for this class are usually (but not always) something you download and complete.
 There are times when you will be required to photograph or scan your work then submit to the Dropbox.
-These are worth 40% of your grade.
+These are worth 35% of your grade.
+An accessible assignment option is available for the Concept Sketches for those learners with sight accommodations.
+Please contact your instructor for more information.